dduril/front-end-developer/tech-watch.md

 ### Popular Blogs and Sites

-For keeping up to data with news, trends and also online tutorials.
+For keeping up to date with news, trends and online tutorials.

 - **<a href="http://alistapart.com/" target="_blank">A List Apart</a>**
 - **<a href="https://blog.codinghorror.com/" target="_blank">Coding Horror</a>**